Want to Try Selling Handmade Cards?

 Slowly build your supply inventory.
 If you spend too much on supplies in one month, watch your spending next month.
 At the year's end, any paper you amassed is free inventory for next year.

 10. Should I Have a Website for My Business?

 The last element to consider for a small business is a website.
 Many online platforms offer tools for building a website on your own.
 Try a few sites out before giving up because they are not all made alike.
 Your own knowledge of computers will make one platform easier to use than another.

 Consider the audience your cards or business draws.
-If your customers are Gen X or Millennial, a mobile-friendly website would be an essential feature.
-Young shoppers have the phone at their fingertips and frequently purchase items using their devices.
+If your customers are Gen X or Millennials, a mobile-friendly website would be an essential feature.
+Young shoppers have their phones at their fingertips and frequently purchase items using their devices.

 - Saving Costs.
 Accept website building as a personal challenge and save on the expense.
 It is also an avenue of creation.

 - Saving Time.
 Hire someone to build your website and save time for your real passion.

 What Are the Advantages of a Small Business?

 - Customers find your work intriguing or beautiful.
 What a lovely compliment!